Good Sunday Morning,

 Telling our story, a story that is rooted in fairness and compassion, honesty and integrity, is what being Canadian is all about.
 We can tell the story in song, in ritual, and through the actions of our daily lives.
 But we can also tell it through our political institutions and the policies we implement to govern ourselves.

 It has occurred to me that the current narrative around electoral reform is very much influenced by two conflicting stories.
 One sees the world through the popular lens of team sports.
-I win because you lose.
+I win because you loose.
 I succeed because you fail.
 I get rich because you get poor.
 Through this lens our current electoral system is just fine.
 It always, in every seat, generates a winner.
 And the winners get to rule over the losers.
 In this story, First-Past-The-Post is in fact the better voting system because you can score a touchdown by simply making it to the 30 yard line.
 Problem is First-Past-The-Post gives extremists a bigger platform than they could ever hope for under Proportional Representation (PR).

 The other story sees the world through the lens of fairness, cooperation, consensus and a commitment to supporting each other.
 These are values we all cherish within our own small groupings; be they family, close friends or even teams on the football field.
 Some say that these values are grounded in what it means to be human and that we could never have achieved the sheer numbers as a species without these values.